 Dig up Iris Rhizomes

 Start a good 5 to 6 inches back from the base of the Iris clump and dig in your shovel or garden fork.
+Loosen around the clump as best you can.
+It is easier on your back.

 Iris are not planted deep, they should be very near the surface but their roots can long.
 In the video attached you will see I really have to put some muscle into digging around the clump I am dividing.

-Work around the entire clump to loosen it from the dirt.
+Again, work around the entire clump to loosen it from the dirt.
 Once you have it well loosened it should pull up very easily.

 You can merely shake off the dirt or hose off the excess dirt to inspect the rhizomes for rot or insect damage.